Cultural anthropology: Participant observation

 Before participant observation can begin, an anthropologist must choose both a location and a focus of study.
 This focus may change once the anthropologist is actively observing the chosen group of people, but having an idea of what one wants to study before beginning fieldwork allows an anthropologist to spend time researching background information on their topic.
-It can also be helpful to know what previous research has been conducted in one's chosen location or on similar topics, and if the participant observation takes place in a location where the spoken language is not one the anthropologist is familiar with, they will usually also learn that language.
+It can also be helpful to know what previous research has been conducted in one's chosen location or on similar topics.
+If the participant observation takes place in a location where the spoken language is not one the anthropologist is familiar with, they will usually also learn that language.
 This allows the anthropologist to become better established in the community.
-The lack of need for a translator makes communication more direct, and allows the anthropologist to give a richer, more contextualized representation of what they witness.
+The lack of need for a translator makes communication more direct and allows the anthropologist to give a richer, more contextualized representation of what they witness.
 In addition, participant observation often requires permits from governments and research institutions in the area of study, and always needs some form of funding.

 The majority of participant observation is based on conversation.
-This can take the form of casual, friendly dialogue, or can also be a series of more structured interviews.
+This can take the form of casual, friendly dialogue or a series of more structured interviews.
 A combination of the two is often used, sometimes along with photography, mapping, artifact collection, and various other methods.
 In some cases, ethnographers also turn to structured observation, in which an anthropologist's observations are directed by a specific set of questions they are trying to answer.
 In the case of structured observation, an observer might be required to record the order of a series of events, or describe a certain part of the surrounding environment.
 While the anthropologist still makes an effort to become integrated into the group they are studying, and still participates in the events as they observe, structured observation is more directed and specific than participant observation in general.
-This helps to standardize the method of study when ethnographic data is being compared across several groups or is needed to fulfill a specific purpose, such as research for a governmental policy decision.
+This helps standardize the method of study when ethnographic data is compared across several groups or when it is needed to fulfill a specific purpose, such as research for a governmental policy decision.

 One common criticism of participant observation is its lack of objectivity.
-Because each anthropologist has their own background and set of experiences, each individual is likely to interpret the same culture in a different way.
+Because each anthropologist has their own background and set of experiences, each individual is likely to interpret the same culture differently.
 Who the ethnographer is has a lot to do with what they will eventually write about a culture, because each researcher is influenced by their own perspective.
 This is considered a problem especially when anthropologists write in the ethnographic present, a present tense which makes a culture seem stuck in time, and ignores the fact that it may have interacted with other cultures or gradually evolved since the anthropologist made observations.
-To avoid this, past ethnographers have advocated for strict training, or for anthropologists working in teams.
+To avoid this, past ethnographers have advocated for strict training or for anthropologists working in teams.
 However, these approaches have not generally been successful, and modern ethnographers often choose to include their personal experiences and possible biases in their writing instead.